Arthur Morris/BIRDS AS ART

-Today is Monday 26 December 2022.
-I will be heading back to the cliffs tomorrow for another fix.
-This blog post took an hour to prepare and makes two hundred seventy-three days in a row with a new, educational post just for you.
+Today is Sunday 15 January 2023.
+The forecast is for cloudy with a brisk wind from the west.
+These seemingly very poor morning conditions can offer some excellent pelican photography if you know where to be.
+I will be there.
+Most likely, alone.
+This blog post took about 90-minutes to prepare and makes two hundred ninety-two days in a row with a new, educational post just for you.
 Wherever you are and whatever you are doing, I hope that you too have a great day.

 Please remember to use the B&H and Amazon links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!